-In a stand mixer fitted with the paddle attachment, combine the butter and cream cheese and beat on medium until well combined.
+In a stand mixer fitted with the paddle attachment, combine the butter, cream cheese, parmesan, and garlic and beat on medium until well combined.

 Add the herbs, and beat on low until the herbs are distributed.
-Remove from the mixing bowl, and place in a bowl with a lid, and refrigerate for about 2 hours.
-This gives the mixture a chance to really develop a deeper flavor.
+If possible, refrigerate for 2 hours.

-About 10 minutes prior to baking, slice the baguette in half, length-wise down the middle.
-Place on a baking tray lined with foil or parchment.
+Slice the baguette in half, length-wise down the middle.
+Place on a rimmed baking sheet.
 Microwave the butter mix for about 15 seconds to soften.
 Using a silicone spatula, spread the mixture evenly on the baguettes.

-Place under the broiler for about 5 minutes, or until the cheese is lightly browned and bubbling.
+Place under the broiler for 2 minutes (on high) or 3 minutes (on low), or until the cheese is lightly browned and bubbling.